BradleyCodeU/bradleycodeu.github.io/_wd/objects/P5BouncyBall.md

 Use the size of your square/rectangle to determine the walls.
 If your square is 500 x 500, then the lowest x-coordinate is 0 and the largest x-coordinate is 500.
 The lowest y-coordinate is 0 and the largest y-coordinate is 500.

 ### If you have already completed 1 or more Computer Science classes...
-Create two or more different color balls.
+Create two or more different-colored balls.
 Create buttons that will increase speeds, decrease speeds, and randomize speeds.